telerik/blazor-docs/components/editor/paste-cleanup.md

     </EditorSettings>
 </TelerikEditor>

-The editor content as a string so you can see the differences with the original content above:
+The Editor content as a string so you can see the differences with the original content above:
 <br />
 @EditorValue